Furdook/furgroove/README.md

 ### Deployment

 1. Run `npm run build` to build the project
-2. Run `npm run start` to start the production server
+2. Run `npx serve@latest out` to start the production server

    (Project is configured to output an uploadable static site in the `out` directory)